Four ways to research your potential customers

 This is a cheaper and less strenuous alternative.
 You may find some resistance from those who don’t want to divulge information over the phone.
 However, those who are willing to share with you over the phone can be a valuable asset.

 You may find slightly less resistance than you would with phone interviews because recipients can answer questions at their leisure.
 However, you will lose the ability to engage in an interpersonal conversation.
 Again, this effort doesn’t cost a whole lot and can yield strong results, even if you have to wade through some unusable responses.

 This may seem like an antiquated option, but physical mail is often opened more than email.
 Most responses you receive will likely prove to be useful.

 Regardless of what option you select, it’s important to do what you can to receive the best possible responses, as that will maximize the value of your research efforts.

 “A market research firm can help you if you feel that primary research is too complicated to do on your own.
 These firms will charge a few thousand dollars or more, but depending on the complexity of the information you need, you may feel the money’s well-spent.
 Your local chamber of commerce can recommend firms or individuals who can conduct market research for smaller businesses on a budget,” the article says.
 “If you need assistance but don’t want to spend that kind of cash, you can go to your SBA district office for guidance; counselors can help you figure out what types of questions you need to ask your target market.
 As with secondary research, the Small Business Administration, Small Business Development Centers, colleges and universities are good sources of help with primary research.”

-Research is an important part of starting your own company, but you must make sure first that you are in position to get the organization off the ground.
+Research is an important part of starting your own company.
+But, you must make sure first that you are in position to get the organization off the ground.
 Learning how to incorporate your business will allow you to set your organization up for success.
-An incorporated business can also add a sense of professionalism to your interview efforts, which could increase the chances of receiving valid responses from your target market.
+An incorporated business can also add a sense of professionalism to your interview efforts.
+This could increase the chances of receiving valid responses from your target market.